Last Updated on by

 After getting a $50,000 job as a digital marketer, he started a side gig developing websites.
-Grant became a millionaire 5 years after starting his digital agency and consulting business.
+Grant became a millionaire 5 years after starting his web design agency and consulting business.

 He saved aggressively—from 15% of his earnings during his initial years, up to 40% when his business started growing.